 The best thing about being a scientist is the interesting, challenging work—every day is different and you keep learning new things.
 I also enjoy flexible working hours (although not so flexible anymore..), the opportunity to travel and getting to know great people all over the world.

-If not doing science I’m spending time with my family, being out at the sea, and dancing Hawaiian hula and doing yoga.
+If not doing science I’m spending time with my family, being out at the sea, dancing Hawaiian hula and doing yoga.